 Casino de Monte Carlo

 In the 19th century, cut off from French tax revenue, Monaco was running out of money.
 The solution- open a casino – which has, without a doubt, become one of the most famous not just in Europe but in the world.
 It’s a fantastic place to visit whether you want to admire the architecture or try your luck at the various games on offer.
 Poker is particularly popular, with serious players playing for huge amounts.
 You’ll need some generous poker hands to come out on top.

 But don’t expect to find any Monegasques (local citizens of Monaco) playing alongside you.
 Although the popular gambling destinations of Monaco attract thousands of tourists every year, Monaco laws forbid locals from setting foot inside the luxurious casinos.

 The Formula 1 Grand Prix completely takes over the streets one during one single weekend in May.
 It’s no surprise why Prince Rainier III started amassing an impressive collection of cars since the 1950s, displayed in all their glory in a 5000 square meter museum.
 You’ll find everything from super high-performance Bugattis and Ferraris to your everyday vehicle like the Volkswagen Beetle.
 Naturally, there are also many racing cars from the Grand Prix included in the collection.

-If you visit the Royal Car Collection, be sure to make a small detour to take a look round at Fontvielle Park.
+If you visit the Royal Car Collection, be sure to make a small detour to take a look around at Fontvielle Park.
 There are olive groves and palm trees, as well as several ornamental lakes and water features that make it a very peaceful place to relax.
 It also leads to the Princess Grace Memorial Rose Garden.
-Opened as a tribute to Princess Grace, in the summer months, it’s a spectrum of colours and smells thanks to the 8,000 different rose bushes that adorn its many beds and borders.
+Opened as a tribute to Princess Grace in the summer months, it’s a spectrum of colours and smells thanks to the 8,000 different rose bushes that adorn its many beds and borders.

 The Oceanographic Museum